GeorgePimpleton/Win32-games/revised-code-WinAPI/Chapter 01/README.md

 12. modularizing WinAPI
 13. modularizing WinAPI

-Some examples on the basics of C/C++ & rudimentary Win API programming.
+Some examples on the basics of C/C++ & rudimentary WinAPI programming.

-The Win API has a lot of custom data types available.
+The WinAPI has a lot of custom data types available.
 You should familiarize yourself with them,  I will be using them.

 [Windows data types](https://learn.microsoft.com/en-us/windows/win32/winprog/windows-data-types)